datahub-project/datahub/metadata-ingestion/README.md

   - [data platforms](https://github.com/linkedin/datahub/blob/master/gms/impl/src/main/resources/DataPlatformInfo.json)
 - load_schemas:
   - Load schemas from dbt catalog file, not necessary when the underlying data platform already has this data.
+- node_type_pattern:
+  - Use this filter to exclude and include node types using allow or deny method

 ```yml
 source: